ADORSYS-GIS/fineract/doc/apache_proxy_setup.md

 # Apache Proxy, Keycloak, and Multi-App Integration Guide

 This document details the setup and configuration of an Apache HTTP Server as a reverse proxy.
-It acts as a secure gateway for the Fineract backend API and multiple single-page frontend applications, with user authentication handled by Keycloak via OpenID Connect (OIDC).
+It acts as a secure gateway for the Fineract backend API and multiple single-page frontend applications, with user authentication handled entirely by the proxy via Keycloak and OpenID Connect (OIDC).

+This architecture removes all authentication and token management logic from the frontend applications, making them "auth-dumb" and centralizing security at the gateway level.

 ## 1. Architecture Overview

+The goal is to create a single entry point (`http://localhost`) that:
+1. Intercepts all user traffic.
+2. Manages the entire OIDC authentication flow with Keycloak.
+3. Injects the user's JWT access token into API requests destined for the Fineract backend.
-The goal is to create a single entry point (`http://localhost`) that manages user authentication and seamlessly routes requests to the appropriate backend or frontend development server.
+4. Seamlessly routes requests to the appropriate backend or frontend development server.

 ```mermaid
 graph TD